nickdisca/DG_code/README.md

  * `"swe"` : Shallow water equations in cartesian geometry.
  * `"adv_sphere"`: Spherical linear advection equation.
 The space-dependent advection field is parametrized by an angle `alpha`.
 To modify its value, the files `flux_function.m` and `get_maximum_eig.m` have to be changed.
  * `"swe_sphere"`: Shallow water equations in spherical geometry.

+* The variable `plot_freq` determines how often the solution should be visualized.

-* Once the program terminates, the modal solution values can be accessed.
+* Once the program terminates, the modal solution values can be accessed from the variable `u`.
 A plot of all conserved variables is also shown.

 ## Known issues
-- Even though the qualitative behavior in spherical coordinates is correct, the convergence analysis gives a sub-optimal order (approximately first order for the linear advection on the sphere).
+* Even though the qualitative behavior in spherical coordinates is correct, the convergence analysis seems to give a sub-optimal order.
+* In order to support static adaptivity, the computational time is quite large.
+Even though minor optimizations could be done, we believe that to obtain significant speedup one should consider implementations in other languages.
+* Dynamic adaptivity is not handled at the moment.
+Even though the code can easily handle it, the computational performance would drastically drops.
+This happens because several operations have to be repeated at each time step (e.g., computing the mass matrix), causing a huge overhead.